-As you might already know, The Hunt was due in theaters last year.
-But after some controversy, which in retrospect, seems groundless, Universal pulled the film from its fall schedule.
+As you might already know, The Hunt release was due in theaters last year.
+But after some controversy about whether The Hunt was going to be canceled, which in retrospect, seems groundless, Universal pulled the film from its fall schedule.
 Having now seen the film, I can tell y’all that everyone was wrong and everyone was right.
 And to understand what I mean by that, here’s our review of The Hunt.

 But First Let’s Review The Hunt Controversy

 In the wake of multiple mass shootings, Universal reportedly began reconsidering the September release date for The Hunt.
 An exclusive at The Hollywood Reporter last August purported to share other studio concerns, including that the film’s topical nature was too dicey.
 That article now reads like it’s ripe for cherry-picking by conservative outlets, which is exactly what happened.
 Fox News, the grande dame of conservative outlets, grabbed their pearls with both hands, issuing a breathless report the day after THR posted their article.
 An alleged media expert you’ve never heard of called the film, which, again–no one had really seen–proof that Hollywood was “demented and evil.”

 But why were they all so upset?
 Well, it seemed to be just out-of-context quotes and other details from the movie.
 These include the now infamous lines, “At least the hunt’s coming up.
 Nothing better than going out to the manor and slaughtering a dozen deplorables.”
 Just to make their point clear, THR also claimed that the original title was Red State vs. Blue State.
 Everyone involved with the film, including Universal, deny that was ever so, by the way.
 The studio, in fact, issued a statement that said, “…that was never the working title for the film at any point throughout the development process, nor appeared on any status reports under that name.”
 In that same link, you can see that the studio also denies there were negative test screenings, another claim of that THR article.